radimspetlik/hr-cnn/README.md

 		1. Install _bob.blitz_ with `conda install bob.blitz`
 1. Add the data.
 	1. Download the models from http://cmp.felk.cvut.cz/~spetlrad/ecg-fitness/models.zip and extract them to `data/models/`.
-	1. Copy the contents of the `bbox` directory (distributed in the 7zipped ECG Fitness database) to `bob/db/ecg_fitness/data/bbox/`.
+	1. Copy the contents of the `bbox` directory (distributed in the 7zipped ECG Fitness database or available at https://goo.gl/aXDQiy) to `bob/db/ecg_fitness/data/bbox/`.
 	1. Copy the contents of the `test_h5_faces.zip` (available at https://goo.gl/9iw3LY) to `data/experiments/cnn/ecg-fitness-face-192x128/15/01/`.
 1. Run the test script with `python test.py`.
 The network will evaluate two sequences attached in the repo.
 You should get the following results: